AaltoSciComp/scicomp-docs/training/scip/python-for-scicomp/intro.rst

 * Aalto Scientific Computing: https://scicomp.aalto.fi/about/
 * In collaborations with CodeRefinery partners, in particular in Sweden and Norway: https://coderefinery.org
-* Eight different instructors, about as many other helpers, too.
+* Ten different instructors, about as many other helpers, too.